 Except for 2005, Gallagher s earnings from continuing operations before income taxes have increased every year since 1991.
-In 2005, earnings from continuing operations before income taxes were adversely impacted by charges incurred for the litigation and retail contingent commission related matters and the claims handling obligations.
+In 2005, earnings from continuing operations before income taxes were adversely impacted by charges incurred for the litigation and retail contingent commission related matters incurred in first quarter 2005 and the claims handling obligations incurred in fourth quarter 2005.
 Gallagher expects the historically favorable trend in earnings from continuing operations before income taxes to continue in the foreseeable future because it intends to continue to expand its business through organic growth from existing operations and growth through acquisitions.
 Acquisitions allow Gallagher to expand into desirable businesses and geographic locations, further extend its presence in the retail and wholesale insurance brokerage services industry and increase the volume of general services currently provided.
 However, management has no plans to substantially change the nature of the services performed by Gallagher.
 Gallagher believes that it has the ability to adequately fund future acquisitions through the use of cash and/or its common stock.